narnolddd/FETA3/README.md

 ```

 You'll find a file in the `data` folder called `citations.feta` which contains the extracted *Operation Model* for the
-network up to 1000 nodes.
+network up to 10000 nodes.
+An example line in the file is

+``

 Having this, we may grow a network using this operation model, and whatever object model we like.
 Run: